 While information on injuries isn’t nearly as transparent in CFB, savvy bettors can find out information via twitter and websites to indicate if a key player is going to be at all limited or potentially inactive.
 This is a potential area to gain an edge since there is plenty of local media coverage and fan investment even if the coaches aren’t required to tip their hand.

-In recent years, Clemson has challenged Alabama as the as the undisputed kings of CFB.
-Now Futures on the CFP are a bit more open and the odds are likely to change throughout the season.
+In recent years, Clemson and Alabama have vied for the title as the undisputed kings of CFB.
+Last season, we saw LSU put together one of the best college football teams of all time.
+Now Futures on the CFP are a bit more open and the odds are likely to change throughout the season, especially with such a volatile landscape during the COVID-19 pandemic.
 Keep up to date on developing stories with our betting analysis on PlayPicks.com.
 We’ll also break down the matchups of individual games to get you primed for bets each Saturday.

 Frequently Asked Questions